 Best No Annual Fee Card?

 If I could recommend just one no annual fee card, I’d recommend the Citi® Double Cash Card (review).
-The card offers 1% cash back when you make a purchase and 1% cash back when you pay for that purchase (in the form of ThankYou points).
+The card offers 1x ThankYou points when you make a purchase and 1x ThankYou points when you pay for that purchase.
+Those rewards can be redeemed for one cent each toward a statement credit, or alternatively you can potentially get travel rewards.

 The following links will direct you to the rates and fees for mentioned American Express Cards.
 These include: Hilton Honors American Express Card (Rates & Fees).